scrapoxy/scraping-workshop/README.md

 ## Challenge 3: Rate limit

-The URL to scrape is: [https://trekky-reviews.com/level3](https://trekky-reviews.com/level3)
+The URL to scrape is: [https://trekky-reviews.com/level4](https://trekky-reviews.com/level4) (we will skip level3)

 Update the URL in your scraper to target the new page and execute the spider: